roshansreekanth/sports-management-system/README.md

 # sports-management-system
+### Done as part of the Object Oriented Principles module
 A command line management system that includes players, teams, and managers

 The soccer league requires a player, team, and manager.
 The league has several teams.
 Teams have several players.
 Teams are managed by Managers.